wittgena/judgmental-phase-docs/index.phase-mapped.md

 - **Optimizing Context in GPT-Based Systems**
 - **FocusMap: Structuring GPT-Like Reasoning Where AST Cannot Reach**
 - **Is a Judgment Layer Necessary in MCP-Based Architectures?
 GPT-5 Agent vs. Judgment DSL**

+---

+## 📘 7.
+LLM 연구
+- **Residual Vector Activation in LLMs: A Conceptual Hypothesis for Phase-Driven Continuity**